References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or

 The manufacturers of medical equipment usually have patient support services available online via the internet or by telephone and they should be able to give advice on any potential problems that can be caused by airport security screening.

 It is also helpful to carry a letter from your doctor confirming that you have been fitted with the medical equipment, whether this is fitted internally or carried on the outside of the body, and whether you are carrying spare medical equipment in cabin baggage.
 This should be shown to the security staff, if possible before you go through screening.

-Devices made of or containing metal, such as hip replacements or heart pacemakers, may set off the alarm in the arch metal detectors but will not be affected or damaged by them.
-They may also be seen on whole body scanners, but again should not be affected or damaged.
+Devices made of or containing metal, such as hip replacements may set off the alarm in the walk through metal detectors but will not be affected or damaged by them.
+They may also be seen on security scanners, but again should not be affected or damaged.